 Reflection of Our Environment

 Marginalised communities, including migrant families, the LGBTQ+ community, and victims of sexual assault, are especially vulnerable.
-Our society is not paying enough attention to these groups.
+Our society does not pay enough attention to these groups.
 Boys and girls who experience sexual abuse often face a normalised culture of silence, and without accurate data on the scope of these issues, we continue to fail them.

 During my time as a mental health worker in Canada, I often worked with children and their families to address the root causes of behavioural issues.
 The challenges children face—such as adverse childhood experiences—are usually not due to any underlying illness but are instead a reflection of their environment.
 In St. Maarten, many children are growing up in environments filled with social and economic stressors.
 Without proper support, these children can develop trauma responses that are often mislabelled as ‘bad behaviour’, unfairly placing the responsibility on parents or even on the children and youth, themselves, for behaviour that is dysfunctional.